 What Does a Typical Day Look Like in a Partial Hospitalization Program?

 A typical day in a partial hospitalization program begins with counseling with a licensed therapist.
-During these one-on-one or group counseling sessions, individuals generally engage in some form of psychotherapy before moving on to addiction education courses, which may include periodic evaluations.
+During Individual therapy or group therapy counseling sessions, individuals generally engage in some form of psychotherapy before moving on to addiction education courses, which may include periodic evaluations.
 Since individuals routinely leave and return to their treatment facility each day, part of their day will entail undergoing random drug and alcohol screenings, which they must do onsite during treatment day.
 Depending on the individual’s progress, a partial hospital program can last anywhere from 2 to 3 weeks.
 From there, they will transition to a traditional outpatient or intensive outpatient treatment (IOP) program to wrap up their addiction recovery journey.

 How Illinois Recovery Center Can Help

 A partial hospitalization program may be best if you or a loved one suffers from moderate to severe mental health concerns.
 Illinois Recovery Center offers comprehensive treatment programs such as partial hospitalization to help treat adults, adolescents, and children with behavioral, emotional, or drug addiction issues.
 Located in Swansea, Illinois, we work hard to establish a secure atmosphere for you during your recovery journey.

 Our treatment team is dedicated to promote physical health and fitness in addition to mental health rehabilitation.
 Our services are based on a tailored treatment plan prioritizing each patient’s goals.

 Get in touch with us now if you’re considering partial hospitalization treatment or want to learn more about the many therapies we provide.